afbjorklund/buildroot4kubernetes/README.md

 buildroot4kubernetes
 ====================

-Build a minimal environment with Buildroot, enough for running kubeadm for Kubernetes.
+Build a minimal environment with Buildroot, enough for running kubeadm/k3s for Kubernetes.

 So basically the "bigger brother" of boot2docker...
 Or a smaller version of minikube.iso.